 Is the grease interceptor size large enough to effectively separate grease during peak flow periods?
 An oversized grease interceptor does not work either.
-The Rotting grease, left in the interceptor over 30 days, wears away the interceptor as well as emits extremely high levels of hydrogen sulfide.
-The Plumbing Engineer website has a great article on Oversized Grease Interceptor (second paragraph).
-Passive Grease Interceptors must be pumped every 30 days.
+The rotting grease and food solida, left in the interceptor over 30 days, wears away the interceptor as well as emits extremely high levels of hydrogen sulfide.

 The failure of grease traps and grease interceptors is when the inflow of wastewater exceeds the capacity of the grease trap.
 This occurs at restaurant dishwashing peak periods.
 The wastewater bypasses the grease interceptor due to the hot and rapid outflow from the automatic dishwasher.
 The grease does not have time to settle and separate from the wastewater.
 Retention time is the time needed for fats, oil, and grease to separate from the wastewater and settle inside the grease trap.
 Passive grease traps must be maintained monthly as the capacity diminishes as the grease trap fills.
 Larger sized units (round up to next size) are frequently implimented by mechanical engineers.

 Municipal codes frequently disallow automatic dishwashers attached to grease traps.
 Dishwasher wastewater then discharges directly into the sanitary sewer.